The free self-hosted SERP API for Google, Bing, Yandex & more.

 The free, open-source SERP API for every major engine

 OpenSERP handles browser automation, multi-engine parsing, and retry logic so you don't have to.
-MIT-licensed, production-ready, and a true open-source alternative to paid SERP API providers.
+MIT-licensed, production-ready, and useful both for LLM grounding and SEO workflows.

 REST API server